 Refined sweeteners are another way of making food sweet without using sugar.
 The most common refined (or artificial) sweeteners in modern foods and drinks include:22

 Where is refined sugar hiding?

 However, refined sugar has been included in the manufacturing process of many everyday foods and beverages so even if you never add refined sugar to food yourself, you’re still most likely consuming too much.

 This is why food manufacturers add it to everything from juice drinks, pasta sauces, yoghurts to breakfast cereals.

-Despite the serious health warnings and a campaign from Public Health England to reduce refined sugar in everyday foods in the UK2, it seems we still can’t get enough of it.
+Despite the serious health warnings and a campaign from Public Health England to reduce refined sugar in everyday foods in the UK, it seems we still can’t get enough of it.23

-Although unrefined sugar is often considered a healthier alternative to refined sugars, all sugar we consume has undergone some form of processing and is unhealthy if consumed in large quantities.Want to know how you can cut down on sugar?
-Check out how to give up sugar.
+Although unrefined sugar is often considered a healthier alternative to refined sugars, all sugar we consume has undergone some form of processing and is unhealthy if consumed in large quantities.